Fragmented charged domain wall below the tetragonal-orthorhombic phase transition in BaTiO3

 The details of the images of head-to-head and tail-to-tail superdomain walls look qualitatively different, suggesting that the role of qualitatively different charge carriers involved in the compensation of the bound charge is also manifesting in the nanoscale pattern formation.
 In case of the head-to-head superdomain wall, the simplest interpretation of the observed image suggests that the stripes with polarization oriented perpendicularly to the superdomain wall are simply terminated on the stripes with the opposite polarization, forming thus few micron-wide charged 180$^{\circ}$ wall segments, highlighted in red in Fig.\,\ref{Fig4}c.
 These are alternating with the regular, mechanically compatible 90$^{\circ}$ neutral domain wall segments (see Fig.\,\ref{Fig4}c).
 The existence of the charged 180$^{\circ}$ wall segments suggests that a considerable amount of compensating electronic charge carriers are present at the same place.
 On the other hand, the 90$^{\circ}$ neutral domain wall segments should not attract these charge carriers and so a rather low conductivity is expected there.
 In this way the conducting channel is interrupted and overall current is expected to be drastically reduced.

-Another possibility is that the dominant domain state with polarization along the poling field is percolated across the the superdomian wall, as shown in Fig.\,\ref{Fig4}e.
+Another possibility is that the dominant domain state with polarization along the poling field is percolated across the superdomain wall, as shown in Fig.\,\ref{Fig4}e.
 In this case the stripes with polarization oriented perpendicularly to the superdomain wall can be terminated on the dominant state by a mechanically compatible 90$^{\circ}$ charged domain wall segment, possibly collecting the carriers and having a large conductivity.
 The conducting channel is also interrupted there, as clear from Fig.\,\ref{Fig4}e.

 In case of the tail-to-tail superdomain wall, the corresponding plausible interpretation with mechanically compatible walls is given in Fig.\,\ref{Fig4}d,f.
 The voltage-favored stripes and the stripes with polarization perpendicular to the superdomain wall in Fig.\,\ref{Fig4}d seems to be terminated by similar dark patterns.
 It suggests a more regular distribution of the compensating charge along the tail-to-tail superdomain wall.
 Due to the nature of the compensating charge carriers, however, the high conductivity is not expected to occur at the tail-to-tail superdomain wall at all.